nguyentruongky/ImageSlideShow_IntentionDemo/README.md

-# ImageSlideShow_IntentionDemo
+# Image slide show
-Intention demo
+How to use intention to reuse code in storyboard.
+Same code but different design.
-See my post here: https://truongky.wordpress.com/2016/01/19/1000-lines-of-code-good-work-cont/
+See my post here: http://kynguyen.space/2016/01/19/1000_lines_of_code_2.html